NannanZ/spdymcsclient/README.md

 - Regarding the latest study of SPDY and mobile web service, it is a reference ["Towards a SPDY'ier mobile web?"](http://dl.acm.org/citation.cfm?id=2535372.2535399&coll=DL&dl=GUIDE&CFID=512794707&CFTOKEN=71508233).
 So you should know the limitation of mobile service SPDY refining definitely.
 - And more study, [here](http://dl.acm.org/results.cfm?h=1&cfid=512794707&cftoken=71508233).
 <p>

-And we also contribute [this feature](https://github.com/square/okhttp/pull/985) to the OkHttp project.
+We contribute [this feature](https://github.com/square/okhttp/pull/985) to the OkHttp project, too.
-<br>We use this project for Android and desktop SPDY engine, for iOS platform, we use [CocoaSPDY](https://github.com/twitter/CocoaSPDY) as SPDY engine.
+<br>We use this project for Android and desktop SPDY client engine, for iOS platform, we use [CocoaSPDY](https://github.com/twitter/CocoaSPDY) as SPDY client engine.

 ### Meaning of this project
 The goals of this project are: